ravistanley/ravistanley.github.io/_posts/2025-06-05-AntivirusPro.md

 This sounds like a classic misdirection challenge — where the program pretends to be doing something straightforward, but hides its real behavior.
 The challenge tests our ability to reverse engineer binary logic, understand obfuscation, and recover hidden data.

 ### Initial Recon
-We start by examining the binary properties using standard Linux tools.
+We start by examining the binary properties using standard Linux tools. <br>
 _File_ output: ![Challenge](/assets/img/posts/antiviruspro/file.png) <br>
   - It's 64-bit Linux ELF binary.
   - Statically linked: means no dynamic dependencies.